Pain in fish: Experiencing pain

 Although there are numerous definitions of pain, almost all involve two key components.

 First, nociception is required.
 This is the ability to detect noxious stimuli which evoke a reflex response that rapidly moves the entire animal, or the affected part of its body, away from the source of the stimulus.
 The concept of nociception does not imply any adverse, subjective "feeling" – it is a reflex action.
 An example in humans would be the rapid withdrawal of a finger that has touched something hot – the withdrawal occurs before any sensation of pain is actually experienced.

 The second component is the experience of "pain" itself, or suffering – the internal, emotional interpretation of the nociceptive experience.
 Again in humans, this is when the withdrawn finger begins to hurt, moments after the withdrawal.
 Pain is therefore a private, emotional experience.
 Pain cannot be directly measured in other animals, including other humans; responses to putatively painful stimuli can be measured, but not the experience itself.
 To address this problem when assessing the capacity of other species to experience pain, argument-by-analogy is used.
-This is based on the principle that if an animal responds to a stimulus in a similar way to ourselves, it is likely to have had an analogous experience.
+This is based on the principle that if an animal responds to a stimulus in a similar way to humans, it is likely to have had an analogous experience.

 Nociception

 Nociception: The reflex arc of a dog with a pin in her paw.
 Note there is no communication to the brain, but the paw is withdrawn by nervous impulses generated by the spinal cord.
 There is no conscious interpretation of the stimulus by the dog.

 Nociception usually involves the transmission of a signal along a chain of nerve fibers from the site of a noxious stimulus at the periphery to the spinal cord and brain.
 This process evokes a reflex arc response generated at the spinal cord and not involving the brain, such as flinching or withdrawal of a limb.
 Nociception is found, in one form or another, across all major animal taxa.
-Nociception can be observed using modern imaging techniques; and a physiological and behavioral response to nociception can often be detected.
+Nociception can be observed using modern imaging techniques; and a physiological and behavioural response to nociception can often be detected.
 However, nociceptive responses can be so subtle in prey animals that trained (human) observers cannot perceive them, whereas natural predators can and subsequently target injured individuals.

 Emotional pain

 Sometimes a distinction is made between "physical pain" and "emotional" or "psychological pain".
 Emotional pain is the pain experienced in the absence of physical trauma, for example, the pain experienced by humans after the loss of a loved one, or the break-up of a relationship.
 It has been argued that only mammals can feel "emotional pain", because they are the only animals that have a neocortex – a part of the brain's cortex considered to be the "thinking area".
-However, research has provided evidence that in addition to monkeys, dogs, and cats, birds can also show signs of emotional pain and display behaviours associated with depression during or after a painful experience, specifically, a lack of motivation, lethargy, anorexia, and unresponsiveness to other animals.
+However, research has provided evidence that in addition to monkeys, dogs and cats, birds can also show signs of emotional pain and display behaviours associated with depression during or after a painful experience, specifically, a lack of motivation, lethargy, anorexia and unresponsiveness to other animals.